-This page provides interoperability guides and vendor-specific notes for on-premises third-party VPN devices or services you can use to connect to Cloud VPN.
+This page provides Google-tested interoperability guides and vendor-specific notes for peer third-party VPN devices or services that you can use to connect to Cloud VPN.

-- Most on-premises VPN devices should be compatible with Cloud VPN.
-For general information about configuring on-premises VPN devices, see Configuring the On-premises VPN Gateway.
+Most peer VPN devices should be compatible with Cloud VPN.
+For general information about configuring peer VPN devices, see Configuring the peer VPN gateway.

 Interop guides by vendor

 This section lists interoperability guides by vendor.
 Each guide covers how to use that vendor's VPN gateway solution with Cloud VPN.

 For detailed notes covering the vendors listed in this section, see the vendor-specific notes section.

 |Alibaba Cloud VPN Gateway without redundancy||Supports static routes only.|

 |Alibaba Cloud VPN Gateway with redundancy||Supports static routes only.|

 Known issue: When setting up VPN tunnels to AWS, using IKEv2 and setting up fewer IKE transform sets on the AWS side is required.